Latest

 The Emergent Intelligence position on AI governance is neither libertarian nor prohibitionist.
 It is grounded in three principles.

 First, transparency.
-Any AI system making consequential decisions about people's lives must be auditable.
-Not in the abstract sense of a published ethics statement, but in the concrete sense of: this system made this decision about this person, and here is why.
+Any AI system making consequential decisions about people's lives must be auditable in the concrete sense: this system made this decision about this person, and here is why.
+A published ethics statement is not transparency.

 Second, accountability.
 When AI systems cause harm, there must be a clear chain of responsibility.
 The current legal vacuum — where companies disclaim liability, models are too complex to audit, and affected individuals have no recourse — is morally indefensible.